These Asian Youth Romance Dramas Are Better Than Chocolates & Bubble Wrap In Case You Are Feeling Down

 Derived from Bayue Chang’an’s novel of the same title, Unrequited Love as the title implies threads on the one-sided love story of Luo Zhi to Sheng Huainan.
 Her adoration goes way back to when they were small children.

-Meeting again in high school, she remains loving him from afar, but things progress as they became closer while studying at the same university.
+Meeting again in high school, she remains loving him from afar, but things progress as they become closer while studying at the same university.

 unrequited love